Insuring your first home

 Most contents policies will cover your belongings against damage and lost while in transit, but only if you use a professional removals company

-Where should I buy home insurance?
+Where should I buy first-time home-buyer insurance?

 Now, you can buy both buildings and contents insurance from any provider.
 But don’t just opt for the first one you see.
-You can save up to £200 a year by shopping around for the cheapest home insurance policy and it doesn’t mean you will have to skimp on the level of cover either.
-You compare policies and what each one offers at our home insurance channel.
+You could save money each year by shopping around for the cheapest first-time home-buyer insurance policy – and it doesn’t mean you will have to skimp on the level of cover either.
+You can compare policies and find out what each one offers at our home insurance channel.